During the programme

 Shakila is a lecturer at the master Data-driven Design as well as a researcher at the research group Human Experience & Media Design.

 Shakila is originally from Iran, where she completed her BA in Computer Engineering.
 She then moved to the US to pursue a master and PhD in Cognitive Science and Computer Science at Indiana University.
 She is deeply passionate about understanding the needs of individuals and communities as a whole and finding innovative solutions to help them.
-As a result, her research has gradually shifted towards an applied human-centered approach that can improve the “here and now” of people’s lives.
+As a result, her research has gradually shifted towards an applied human-centred approach that can improve the “here and now” of people’s lives.

 Jonas Moons